 Other places to find free ebooks:

 Search for the literature you have chosen to include in your studies on Archive.org.
 Free e-books can also be found in e-pub/pdf and/or mp3 format at Project Gutenberg, Google e-books (search and then select "free" from the drop-down menu), Librivox, BooksShouldBeFree, or MainLesson (also known as The Baldwin Project) .
-For even more children's literature, visit Children's Books On-Line and StoryCove (great free animated storybooks of folktales and fables - our kids love the African stories of Anansi!).
+For even more children's literature, visit Children's Books On-Line.
 JustFreeBooks searches most of these websites but is not always easy sorting through all the search results...

 Many of the "Living Books" recommended by AmblesideOnline are available for free.
 Check this site for links to where you can find those books as well.
 Many of the books available through Yesterday's Classics are available for free on The Baldwin Project (Main Lesson).